oasisrules/weather_chatbot/README.md

 # weather_chatbot
 ### A weather chatbot created by Python3.6

-※This weather bot runs on Potato.
+※This weather bot runs on Potato Chat.
 ※'potato_demo_2.py' is the executable file.
 ※Make sure to install all the library these files need.
 ※This bot works only when the executable file is running.